rthallisey/clapper/ansible-tests/mistral/README.md

 `mistral action-execution-get-output <uuid>` to get a particular run's output.

 The output is whatever dict we return from our Python code converted to json.

+## Running validations using the mistral workflow

+Create an json context file containing the arguments passed to the workflow:

+    {
+      "validation_names": ["512e", "rabbitmq-limits"]
+    }

+Run the `tripleo.validations.run` workflow with mistral client:

+    mistral execution-create tripleo.validations.run context.json

 ## TODO